clarencepohh/tp/docs/team/mahesh1772.md

 # Sivagnanam Maheshwaran - Project Portfolio Page

+Module: CS2113 - Software Engineering and OOP

+My contributions for the Team Project (tp) CLI-nton will be outlined in this page!

+Our project: CLI-nton, a powerful task management application designed to help you stay organized and productive.
+With a simple command-line interface, CLI-nton makes it easy to manage your tasks, whether they're todos, deadlines, or events.

+ClI-nton is a idea that was brainstormed by the team as a whole which has given us ample opportunities to grow as software engineers!
 ## Overview

 As a dedicated software developer, I have made significant contributions to the task management application, focusing on the user interface and core functionalities.
 My work includes the development of the `WeekView` and `MonthView` classes, which are central to the application's ability to display tasks in a clear and organized manner.
 Additionally, I have implemented the `CommandHandler` and `StringParser` classes, which are pivotal in processing user input and executing commands.
 My efforts also extend to enhancing the `Ui Renderer` class to support the new features I introduced.